 Millersville University wants to ensure transfer students transition easily to their new home.
-While transfer students have experience at least at one other institution, each college is different and it will take some time to acclimate to MU.
-Our aim is that these pages will provide you with valuable information to make the acclimation easier.
+While transfer students may have experience at least at one other institution, each college is different and it will take some time to acclimate to MU.
+Our aim is that these pages will provide you with valuable information to make your transition to MU easier.

 If you have questions anytime throughout the transfer process please feel free to reach out to us at email@example.com.